noraeisner/LATTE/READMEpip.md

 --------
 ### Installation

-You can download the code directly from github.
+You can download the code directly from github (https://github.com/noraeisner/LATTE).
 Alternatively you can install LATTE using pip (https://pypi.org/project/tessLATTE/) via your command line with:

 			pip install tessLATTE